 Location: 1265 Snelling Avenue N, Minneapolis When: Sunday, May 28th @ 11AM-9:30PM

 The good people from Rhymesayers announced the lineup for their annual Soundset Music Festival awhile back and it doesn’t disappoint.
 Last year was the first year at the Minnesota State Fairgrounds and the event proved to be a huge success.
 This year’s festival features another STACKED lineup with performances from Ms Lauryn Hill, Gucci Mane, Travi$ Scott, T.I., Lil Uzi Vert, Pusha T, Talib Kweli, and Denzel Curry among MANY others.
 Locals on this years lineup include the stand4rd, Nazeem & Spencer Joles, Mod Sun, Zuluzuluu, Sophia Eris, and J. Plaza, all of whom deserve their respective slots.
-General admission tickets are currently available for $74, if you want to go all out you can buy VIP tickets (18+ only) for $194.
-Although the event will probably not sell out, ticket prices increase as we get closer to the event date; it would be wise to purchase your tickets sooner rather than later.
+General admission tickets are currently available for $84, but VIP passes are already SOLD OUT.
+Although general admission will probably not sell out, ticket prices increase as we get closer to the event date; it would be wise to purchase your tickets sooner rather than later.
 Click the link below for tickets and more information regarding the festival.

 Places + Faces returns with episode 8 featuring a healthy dose of SXSW action.
 Whoever this kid is, he managed to hit some of the most anticipated showcases while down in Austin.
 This episode features performances and cameos from Two-9, Mike Will Made It, Rae Sremmurd, Travi$ Scott, Young Thug, Metro Boomin and Danny Seth among others.
 Check out episode 8 above and stay tuned for the next installment.